WLKK: WBYR

-"The Bear -- High Quality Rock and Roll."
-Classic rock.
-1986-88.
-WBYR had a brief moment of great success in the classic rock format; the heritage album-oriented rock station, WGRQ-FM, was at the time an adult contemporary music station known as "WRLT," and as such, WBYR was able to make inroads into the Buffalo market.
-This, however, ended when WRLT changed back to classic rock as WGRF.
+During Memorial Day weekend in 1986, the station flipped to classic rock as "The Bear -- High Quality Rock and Roll."
+WBYR had a brief moment of great success in the classic rock format; the heritage album-oriented rock station, WGRQ-FM, was at the time an adult contemporary music station known as "WRLT," and as such, WBYR was able to make inroads into the Buffalo market, including hiring WGRQ jock Slick Tom Tiberi.
+This, however, ended when WRLT changed back to classic rock as WGRF and hired back Tiberi.
+Chmiel finally gave up on the station and sold WBYR to John Casciani.

 WBMW and WEZQ

-Beautiful music.
-1988 to August 1992.
-This format was already out of fashion by the time 107.7 adopted it in the late 1980s; most rural beautiful music stations were switching to country music, and 107.7 followed suit after four years.
+In November 1988, the station flipped to Smooth jazz as "The Wave", and changed call letters to WBMW.
+Due to continued poor ratings, the station then flipped to easy listening on August 6, 1990 as WEZQ ("Easy 107.7"), hoping to pick up disenfranchised listeners of WJYE, which shifted from their long-running easy listening format to adult contemporary two years prior.
+However, the format, which was already out of fashion by the time 107.7 adopted it, would be dropped on August 31, 1992.